mamuso/figma-orgchart/README.md

 }
 ```

-You can change the default configuration by addign a "config" key to the root of the JSON file.
-Check some of the examples below to learn how to change the configuration.
+You can change the default configuration by adding a `config` key to the root of the JSON file.
+Check some of the examples below to learn how to change the design of the chart.

 ## Examples

-### An orgchart with Avatar, Name, Alias and Meta
+### An org chart with Avatar, Name, Alias, and Meta

 - [001-avatar-name-alias-meta-github.json](examples/001-avatar-name-alias-meta-github.json)

 ![](assets/001-avatar-name-alias-meta-github.png)

-### Loading avatars from twitter
+### Loading avatars from Twitter

 - [002-avatar-name-alias-meta-twitter.json](examples/002-avatar-name-alias-meta-twitter.json)

 ![](assets/002-avatar-name-alias-meta-twitter.png)

-### Hide Alias field
+### Hidding Alias and Meta field

 - [003-avatar-name-github.json](examples/003-avatar-name-github.json)

 ![](assets/003-avatar-name-github.png)

-### Only show the name
+### Only shows the name

 - [004-name.json](examples/004-name.json)